How to Treat Balanitis

 Another treatment balanitis is washing with Potassium permanganate.
 A tablet is dissolved in a litre of boiling water and can then be used 2 or 3 times a day.
 Sodium borate also improves symptoms.
 Dissolve a tablespoon in a litre of boiled water and then store it in a covered container and use a small at every wash.

 Although during treatment it is not necessary to avoid sexual intercourse this can cause further irritation and swelling in the affected area.
 The infection is rarely transmitted during sex, but if it occurs both should be treated simultaneously.
 That is why we recommend the use of condoms in this period, provided they are not the cause of the balanitis.
 When using condoms only use ones intended for sensitive skin.

 These may be prescribed to help reduce inflammation, with corticosteroid creams rapid improvement is obtained, although the possibility exists that may worsen certain kinds of infections.
 This medication should not be used without a doctor's prescription.

-If you want to read similar articles to How to Treat Balanitis, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to How to Treat Balanitis, we recommend you browse around our Diseases & secondary effects category.